-- 3. Once the profile has been recalled, push and release the S (set) button on the memory switch, then push and release button (1) or (2) accordingly.
+- 3. Once the profile has been recalled, push and release the SET (S) button on the memory switch, then push and release button (1) or (2) accordingly.
 "Memory Profile Set" (1 or 2) will display in the instrument cluster display. - 4.
-Push and release the lock button on the key fob within 10 seconds.
+Push and release the LOCK button on the key fob within 10 seconds.

-NOTE: Your key fobs can be unlinked to your memory settings by pushing the S (set) button, and within 10 seconds, followed by pushing the unlock button on the key fob.
+NOTE: Your key fobs can be unlinked to your memory settings by pushing the SET (S) button, and within 10 seconds, followed by pushing the UNLOCK button on the key fob.